 DenominatorNumber of persons in population.

 How Are We Doing?Generally speaking, the Utah marriage rate has experienced a fairly consistent downward trend since the year 2002 with a rate of 10.4.
 The Utah marriage rate did spike in 2015 with a rate of 8.1 and in 2016 with a rate of 9.0, and then in 2017 with a rate of 8.7.
 The rate in 2018 was 8.5.
-The Utah divorce rate stays fairly consistent with a general downward trend over the past 25 years with an average rate of 4.1.
-The rate was 3.6 in 2016 and 3.4 in 2017, but the rate did go up to 3.5 in 2018.
+The Utah divorce rate remained fairly consistent with a general downward trend over the past 29 years with an average rate of 4.0.
+The rate was 3.6 in 2016, 3.4 in 2017, but the rate did go up to 3.5 in 2018.

 Page Content Updated On 04/12/2021, Published on 04/12/2021